The Annenberg School for Communication Library

-Rare Book & Manuscript Library holds many unique printed books and extensive manuscript collections.
+Kislak Center for Special Collections, Rare Book and Manuscripts holds many unique printed books and extensive manuscript collections.
 The book collection is rich in primary resources supporting the study of philosophy, history, literature, and science, and includes items dating from the fifteenth century.
-The lives and times of several artists, writers, performers, and scholars are chronicled in the Library's manuscript collections, and major special collections include the Edgar Fahs Smith Memorial Library in the History of Chemistry, the Horace Howard Furness Memorial Library of Shakespeare and Renaissance Literature, and the Henry Charles Lea Library of the Inquisition and Church History.
+The lives and times of several artists, writers, performers, and scholars are chronicled in manuscript collections, and major special collections include the Edgar Fahs Smith Memorial Library in the History of Chemistry, the Horace Howard Furness Memorial Library of Shakespeare and Renaissance Literature, and the Henry Charles Lea Library of the Inquisition and Church History.

-Steven W. Atwood Library and Information Commons, located in the Vernon and Shirley Hill Pavilion Building, supports faculty and students engaged in the health and healing of small animals.
+Steven W. Atwood Library, located in the Vernon and Shirley Hill Pavilion Building, supports faculty and students engaged in the health and healing of small animals.
 Librarians offer individualized consultations and database training sessions for researchers here and at the New Bolton Center.

 Weigle Information Commons, located on the first floor (west) of the Van Pelt-Dietrich Library Center, the Commons supports collaborative learning and group activities using the latest technologies.
 The Commons hosts student assistance services from our Program Partners.
 The Commons includes a variety of collaboration spaces including Group Study Rooms, Data Diner Booths, Alcove Meeting Areas, Seminar Room and the Vitale Digital Media Lab.